Western Illinois University: Macomb Campus

 Students who will be commuting to campus will have the opportunity to hear from and speak to Orientation Team members about unique experiences.

-Academic advisers will distribute relevant materials, talk about major and program requirements, and answer questions about the advising process and the selection of fall semester classes.
+Academic advisors will distribute relevant materials, talk about major and program requirements, and answer questions about the advising process and the selection of fall semester classes.

 Academic advisers will assist students with the registration process.
 Students will officially register for classes for fall semester classes.

-* 11:45-1 p.m.
-Campus Walking Tours, Leave from Prairie Lounge, University Union, first level
+Optional Campus Walking Tours available until 1 p.m., Leave from Prairie Lounge, University Union, first level

 * Students can have their Western photo IDs taken at the Student Assistance and Parent Service Center, University Union, first level, or at University Housing and Dining Services (except Saturday), Seal Hall, first floor.